Skip to main content

 In-app messaging

-In-app messages are messages delivered to your users while they are directly active in your mobile app.
+In-app messages are messages delivered to your users while they are active in your mobile app.
 Usually, in-app messaging features rely on push notifications to bring users back into the platform.

 Omni channel communications example